rajasegar/awesome-htmx/README.md

 - [owela-club](https://github.com/adamchainz/owela-club) - Play the Namibian game of Owela against a terrible AI.
 Built using Django and htmx.
 - [htmx and SSE with FastAPI](https://github.com/vlcinsky/fastapi-sse-htmx) - FastAPI based web app sending Server Sent Events to frontend app created with htmx.
 - [cl-trello-clone](https://github.com/rajasegar/cl-trello-clone) - A small Trello clone built in Common Lisp
+- [aspnet-core-htmx-example](https://github.com/mryderie/aspnet-core-htmx-example) - Demonstrates the use of htmx with ASP.NET Core Razor Pages to create a simple CRUD web application.

 ## Podcasts